-Security Service Federal Credit Union Review: Great Rates Plus ID Theft Protection
+Security Service Federal Credit Union Review: Competitive Rates and Easily Waived Monthly Fees

 About Security Service Federal Credit Union

-You may qualify to become a member of Security Service Federal Credit Union if you meet any of the following requirements:
+You can qualify to become a member of Security Service Federal Credit Union if you meet any of the following requirements:

 - You are a member of a military branch or a Department of Defense employee at specific bases in the SSFCU service area.